ryhanlon/Capstone_PDXCodeGuild/docs/my_proposal.md

 Options:
 - audio player to record and send clip to email address
+- secured option/modal window for parent to manage emails, calendar for progress reports that child can't access
-- messages from child to parent and parent to childv
+- messages from child to parent and parent to child
-- choose only one dashboard for MVP(student or parent) then start the other after one is working
 - teacher dashboard, with environment to contact her entire class
 - package this project as an online story book library, then offer publishing service to independent authors
-- finish one story book and play pages (unscramble, color, match)
+- finish one story book
+- add play pages: unscramble words and sentences (drag and drop), color pages, matching)